 Don't let a little distance get in the way of your child's incredible nature connection experience!

 We know that Bastrop can be a far drive for some, but our school's campus is amazing and the perfect canvas for this program.
 We are fully committed to helping facilitate parent carpooling.
-We already have families enrolled in this coming school year coming from various parts of Austin, Cedar Park, Elgin, Red Rock, San Marcos, Paige, Smithville, Llano, Bastrop & Dale.
+We already have families enrolled in this coming school year coming from various parts of Austin, Cedar Creek, Cedar Park, Elgin, Giddings, San Marcos, Paige, Smithville, Bastrop, Red Rock, New Braunfels & Dale.

 PARENT TESTIMONIALS CONTINUED

 "I couldn't love the school more!!!
 Last semester our daughter was in there for only one class, two days a week.
 I was thrilled to find out I can put her in two classes, four days a week.
 Honestly, I don't think we ever would've put her into a preschool (we thought only of her immediate future in homeschool), until we went to the campus.
 Mr. Britt and Miss Jeannie, I really cannot give them enough praise.
 Any child from any walk of life would be happy with those two around.

 They embody what it really means to be a child.
 Our daughter is safe and happy and outside doing what she loves.
 Being inspired by the things around her, and the environment that she's in, and constantly learning what it's like to be a human being.
 Also getting as muddy, dirty, fithly, and happy as she can without being judged, or told no....just like we feel at home!
 We are always in the garden or fixing something that needs a good fixing.
 I love she is not fettered by lessons and rules that other schools use to get as many kids in the program as possible, or legally take.
 My husband and I own an agricultural business, and our daughter is used to being with us outside in all conditions.
 When I'm working I do not always have the patience to teach her what I wish I could.